-The other settings on the Filters page are ones you've seen before.
+There are a few other settings on the Filters page worth noting.
 You can set the router to not respond to ping requests (Block WAN Request), enable Multicast Pass Through and set the MTU (Maximum Transmission Unit) size (helpful for getting some DSL/PPPoE connections to work).

-Also the same is the SX's remote administration, i.e. from the WAN, features.
+Like its siblings, the VP41 has a mixed bag of remote administration, i.e. from the WAN, features.
 You can enable access to the router's admin interface (Remote Management) and separately allow upgrading (Remote Upgrade) from the WAN side.
-One improvement is that you now can set the port used by Remote Administration (the default is port 8080).

 On the minus side, you can't limit Remote access to specific IP addresses or ranges and surprisingly, you can't access the admin interface of the router at the other end of an IPsec tunnel (or at least if you can, I couldn't figure out how!).
 You also can't soft reboot the router remotely (although you can force a reset to factory defaults).
 You can also have multiple users logged into the admin interface at the same time without getting a message telling you that you're not alone.
-I never got logged out of the router during testing, and you can't manually log out either.
+Finally, you can't change the admin interface time-out (looks like it's set to 5 minutes of inactivity), and you can't log-out of the router.

 Now that we're done with the firewall, let's go see where the action really is for this puppy... its VPN features!